Ocean Village, Gibraltar: World Trade Center Gibraltar

 The seven-level, 17,000 square metre, world class resource, completed in 2017 is home to over sixty innovative, high tech companies.
 This new building was the latest to join the list of properties operating under the prestigious WTC brand in 90 countries across the globe.
 World Trade Center Gibraltar won the European Property Awards, Best Office Development Gibraltar in 2017.

 Residential apartments

 Upon launch in 2003, the first residential plaza became the fastest selling large scale development in Gibraltar’s history, selling out in four hours.

 The four blue glass residential towers; Royal Ocean Plaza, Grand Ocean Plaza, Majestic Ocean Plaza and Imperial Ocean Plaza have seven swimming pools and six jacuzzis set in tropical gardens.
 The fifth 17 storey, elliptical Ocean Spa Plaza has its own pools and spas.

 They have won a number of awards including 2010 Bloomberg Television European Residential Property Awards and 2008 CNBC Europe & Africa Property Awards.

 Casino

 Casino Admiral operates two casinos within Ocean Village and was the first European facility to house a casino, bingo club and sports betting zone under one roof.
 The casinos offer a choice of 250 jackpot slots, 80-seat poker and roulette.
 The venues have six bars.

-Shops, restaurants and bars

-Suspended above the water's edge, the piers house international restaurants offering Italian, Asian and South American cuisine.
-Restaurants and bars include: wagamama, Las Iguanas, O'Reilly's Irish Bar, The Ivy Sportsbar, The Bridge Bar, Pizza Express, The Yard, Little Bay, Grand Shanghai, and Dusk Nightclub.